greencloudcomputing/docs/docs/api/function.md

 ::::info

-Use this endpoint to pause or unpause the exectution of your function and all calls to it.
-This is useful if for example you want to want to pause your function while you make updates to it, or
+Use this endpoint to pause or unpause the execution of your function and all calls to it.
+This is useful if for example, you want to want to pause your function while you make updates to it, or

 ::::